yesco/TrekLauncher/README.md

 This laucner you can set as your Home Screen / Main Launcher, and it is Star Trek designed inspired.

 Features:
+- Star Trek looking homescreen
 - Colorful!
 - Each app laucnh button is of different computed hash color, so as long as the name stays same it's same color
 - Displays the current STARUSDATEs
 - Built-in simple but capable Star Trekkie calculator (50 LOC)
-- Access apps by name (A-Z buttons)
+- [ ] Access apps by name (A-Z buttons)
-- Acesss apps by keyboard incremental search!
-Just start typing...
+- [x] Acesss apps by keyboard incremental search!
+Just start typing, space runs single matching app

 ## Install
 1. Download the APK in the main directory, install it